ts4z/barge-rulebook/src/crayfish.md

 ## Crayfish

-Crayfish provides a variant of [Omaha](omaha.md) and [Hold’em](holdem.md) (and potentially any other game that uses a Hold'em board).
+Crayfish provides a variant of [Hold’em](texas-holdem.md) (and potentially any other game that uses a five-carda board).

-All five cards of the Hold'em board are dealt on the flop.
+All five cards of the board are dealt on the flop.
 On the turn and river, roll a die.

 On a roll of 1-5, flip the corresponding card face down.
 Cards are numbered from left to right relative to the dealer.